Two girls standing in front of snow covered mountains

 In the few short years since I’ve had my blog, I’ve taken some epic road trips and woken up to some gorgeous views from my tent.
 I’ve been able to cross even more places off my bucket list.
 I’ve danced salsa in Cuba, saw the northern lights in Iceland and swam with whale sharks in Baja.

-And all that travel didn’t just influence me.
-After visiting so many national parks together, my daughter now works for the National Park Service in a big western park.
+And all that travel didn’t just change me.
+After visiting so many national parks together, my daughter now works for the National Park Service at a big western park.
 I’m couldn’t be more proud of her.
 The time we spent together road tripping is priceless and I still drive cross-country to visit her all the time, until hopefully, I go west permanently.

 In this busy world, I know there are plenty of people out there just like me.
 People that have lives, jobs, kids and other responsibilities and can’t quit their jobs to travel.
 There are families with budgets that want to take fun vacations.
 There are women who want to travel solo but aren’t quite sure how to start.
 Southerner Says is my way of sharing my travel tips and adventures so you can create your own.

 Until then, what’s next?
 Well, more travel and road trips, of course!
-I’m not a full-time traveler so when I’m at home, I spend my time with my dog Stella in my Georgia farmhouse plotting out an ever changing five year plan that includes maybe a podcast, leading group tour to Iceland or a Baja road trip.
+I’m not a full-time traveler so when I’m at home, I spend my time in my Georgia farmhouse plotting out an ever changing five year plan that includes maybe a podcast, leading group tour to Iceland and a Baja road trip.
 Who knows where I’ll go.
 After all, I have to live up to that middle initial.

 That’s my travel story.
 What’s yours?